-Inventory Adventure 3: Make the Most of Fulfillment
+Inventory Adventure Part 3: Making the Most of Fulfillment

 We’ve covered intake, and we’ve tackled inventory management.
 What’s in store for Inventory Adventure round three, you ask?
 Why, fulfillment of course!